All Episodes

 The Senate Democrats pioneered the use of the filibuster to block nominees in circuit courts.

-That was also un unprecedented.
+That was also unprecedented.

-Remember names like Miguel Estrada.
+Remember, names like Miguel Estrada.

-Um he couldn't be allowed, Dick Durbin said, to to reach the D.C.
-Circuit Court of Appeals because he could then become a candidate for the Supreme Court, or Priscilla Owens, or Janice Rogers Brown, or Charles Pickering Sr. or William Pryor, and the number of names goes on and on.
+He couldn't be allowed, Dick Durbin said, to reach the D.C.
+Circuit Court of Appeals because he could then become a candidate for the Supreme Court or Priscilla Owens or Jan S. Rogers Brown or Charles Pickering Sr. or William Pryor.

 Greg Jarrett, Fox News legal analyst, but also author of two number one best-selling books on the Russia hoax.

-Uh thank you both for being with us.
+Thank you both for being with us.

 But the overwhelming hypocrisy is with Democrats.

-Their inconsistency is is pretty glaring and conspicuous.
+Their inconsistency is pretty glaring and conspicuous.

 Look, the Merrick Garland case from four years ago, that is not the standard.